Katie Holmes: Public image

 Holmes was annually named by both the British and American editions of FHM magazine as one of the sexiest women in the world from 1999 onward.
-She was named one of People's "50 Most Beautiful People" in 2003; its sibling Teen People declared her one of the "25 Hottest Stars Under 25" that year; Teen People "25 Hottest Stars Under 25" June/July 2003. and in 2005, People said she was one of the ten best dressed stars that year.
+She was named one of People's "50 Most Beautiful People" in 2003; its sibling Teen People declared her one of the "25 Hottest Stars Under 25" that year; and in 2005, People said she was one of the ten best dressed stars that year.
 She has appeared in advertisements for Garnier Lumia haircolor, Coach leather goods, and clothing retailer Gap.

 In November 2008, it was confirmed that she would be the new face of the spring 2009 campaign for the high-end fashion line Miu Miu.
 In 2008, Holmes started a high fashion clothing line called Holmes & Yang with longtime stylist Jeanne Yang.
 Model Heidi Klum is a fan of the line.
 In July 2009, Holmes, Nigel Lythgoe, Adam Shankman, and Carrie Ann Inaba announced the launch of a dance scholarship fund called the Dizzy Feet Foundation.

 Beginning January 2011, she became the new face of Ann Taylor Spring 11 collection.
 Holmes & Yang presented their fashion line at New York Fashion Week for the first time in September 2012.
 Holmes acted as the face for the Bobbi Brown Cosmetics brand in spring 2013 and Holmes had her own capsule collection of color cosmetics in fall of that year.
 In 2013, she appeared in an advertising campaign for IRIS Jewelry.
 In January 2013, Holmes was announced as the brand ambassador and co-owner of Alterna Haircare.